j-d-b/min-react-starter/README.md

-# min-react-setup
+# min-react-starter
-A fairly minimal React app setup designed to facilitate comprehension of the underlying tools.
+A fairly minimal React app starter designed to facilitate comprehension of the underlying tools.

 I wanted a boilerplate for setting up a new React project without the full array of tools and abstractions that come with [`create-react-app`](https://github.com/facebook/create-react-app) (CRA).